 Evelyn Alsultany is a leading expert on the history of representations of Arabs and Muslims in the U.S. media and on forms of anti-Arab and anti-Muslim racism.

-Alsultany is an Arthur F. Thurnau Professor and an Associate Professor in the Department of American Culture at the University of Michigan.
-She is the co-founder and current Director of the Arab and Muslim American Studies (AMAS) program.
-Alsultany also leads the Islamophobia Working Group, a group of faculty, staff, and students who work together and advise the administration on how to create a more inclusive campus environment for students impacted by Islamophobia.
+Prior to her position at USC, Alsultany was an Arthur F. Thurnau Professor and an Associate Professor in the Department of American Culture at the University of Michigan where she co-founded and directed of the Arab and Muslim American Studies (AMAS) program.
+Alsultany also co-founded the Islamophobia Working Group, a group of faculty, staff, and students who work together and advise the administration on how to create a more inclusive campus environment for students impacted by Islamophobia.
 She teaches courses on media representations, U.S. cultural and racial politics, and Arab and Muslim Americans, including “Race and Mixed Race,” “Perspectives on 9/11,” “The Middle East in Hollywood,” and “Islamophobia.”

 Alsultany is the author of Arabs and Muslims in the Media: Race and Representation after 9/11 (New York University Press, 2012) and co-editor of Arab and Arab American Feminisms: Gender, Violence, and Belonging (Syracuse University Press, 2011) and Between the Middle East and the Americas: The Cultural Politics of Diaspora (University of Michigan Press, 2013).

 She is the guest curator of the Arab American National Museum’s online exhibit, Reclaiming Identity: Dismantling Arab Stereotypes (www.arabstereotypes.org).
 In 2017, she collaborated with colleagues at other universities to create the #IslamophobiaIsRacism Online Syllabus.